-Importrange Google Sheets: Instructions and Tips
+Importrange Google Sheets: Instructions and tips

 The Importrange Google Sheets function is the only way, using Sheets’ built-in functionality, to integrate data between spreadsheets.
 For a person experienced with spreadsheets it’s an easy formula to use, but it can cause confusion for those without.
 Below I’ve described its applications, how to implement it and its good and bad points.

 The objective of Importrange is to import values from cells in another spreadsheet (to which you have access) into your own spreadsheet.
 It works as a simple reference, however, with Importrange you can import a whole range of cells instead of just one cell.
-Importrange is a great solution for one-time and sporadic needs to import data from one sheet to another, however, it’s not recommended if you need to perform multiple imports in multiple spreadsheets (as will be explained below).
+Importrange is a great solution for one-time and sporadic needs to import data from one sheet to another, but it’s not recommended if you need to perform multiple imports in multiple spreadsheets (as will be explained below).

 How to use Importrange Google Sheets